shabaz123/simple-nimh-charger/README.md

 <img width="100%" align="left" src="nimh-charger-circuit.jpg">
 <img width="100%" align="left" src="charger-cad.jpg">
 <img width="100%" align="left" src="charger-render-topside.jpg">
 Note: Use the Gerber zip file called export-charger-gerber-snapoff-version-rev1_0.zip if you wish to have snap-off portions to suit an AliExpress case of dimensions 90x70x28 mm.
 (The case is easily searchable on the AliExpress site using those dimensions in the search description).
+The main difference is that the DC input jack is mounted sideways on a little snap-off board, otherwise the jack is too tall to fit the enclosure easily.
 <img width="100%" align="left" src="top-render-with-snapoff.jpg">